-SEO-audit is the full analysis of a website carried out in accordance with the search optimization criteria both on the web page and beyond it.
-The website is checked against all the important factors that can influence its ranking in search engines along with the analysis of its technical features.
+SEO-audit is the full analysis of a website carried out following the search optimization criteria both on the web page and beyond it.
+The website is checked against all the important factors that can influence its ranking in search engines, along with the analysis of its technical features.

 Why is SEO audit so important?

-The main purpose of a professional SEO audit is to identify the strengths and weaknesses of a particular website with regard to search engines criteria.
+The main purpose of a professional SEO audit is to identify the strengths and weaknesses of a particular website regarding search engine criteria.
 The results of the analysis are then clearly and comprehensively presented in the SEO report.
-Recommendations that demonstrate the client how to deal with the weak spots are also part of the report.
-Thus, with the help of a SEO audit of a website, you can analyze its current state and find out what you can improve and what way to go further.

-The report must show the results of the audit and possible interventions for optimization for each point of the checklist.
-The basic analysis can throw light on the optimization means that can help make the website more visible, which in turn can attract more visitors and boost the website conversion rate.
+The report must show the audit results and possible interventions for optimization for each point of the checklist.
+The basic analysis can highlight the optimization means that can help make the website more visible, attract more visitors, and boost the website conversion rate.

-However, I recommend undertaking a SEO audit of a website every 3-6 months because while actively promoting your website, creating new web pages, adding new categories, and more so, while making changes that can influence website ranking, you risk overlooking detrimental mistakes.
+However, I recommend undertaking an SEO audit of a website every 3-6 months because while actively promoting your website, creating new web pages, adding new categories.

-What difficulties can occur during a SEO audit of a website?
+What difficulties can occur during an SEO audit of a website?

-Despite the fact that the web suggests a lot of articles on how to carry out a SEO audit on one’s own without any extra effort, do not to try to do it all by yourself.
+Even though the web suggests many articles on how to carry out an SEO audit on one’s own without any extra effort, do not try to do it all by yourself:

-- Have experience in SEO audit of websites or at least understand the basic requirements regarding each of the points in the checklist;
+- Have experience in SEO audit of websites or understand the basic requirements regarding each of the points in the checklist.

-- Have access to the tools (both free and paid ones) that will allow you to conduct a SEO audit and be able to use them correctly;
+- Have access to the tools (both free and paid ones) that will allow you to conduct an SEO audit and be able to use them correctly.

-- Be aware of the trends and requirements of the search engines as well as the main algorithms they rely on.
-Moreover, you should remember about the filters applied by search engines to websites that work inadequately.
+- Be aware of the trends and requirements of the search engines and the main algorithms they rely on.
+Moreover, you should remember the filters applied by search engines to websites that work inadequately.

 - Take into account other details that influence website analysis results.

-Regardless of all the difficulties and limitations mentioned earlier, I will outline the factors one should include in a SEO audit checklist and explain them profoundly.
+Regardless of the difficulties and limitations mentioned earlier, I will outline the factors in an SEO audit checklist and explain them profoundly.
 Still, before you embark on an independent SEO audit and make any important decisions, be sure to consult professionals in this field to avoid possible mistakes.

-What aspects should one analyze during a SEO audit of a website?
+What aspects should one analyze during an SEO audit of a website?

-Every category includes a large number of subcategories, all of which must receive due attention during SEO audit.
+Every category includes many subcategories, all of which must receive due attention during SEO audit.

 Let’s briefly address each of the points: